/* Google Analytics */

 Table of Contents

-When deciding to enroll in ABROADER’s program, the participant agrees to abide by the Code of Conduct set out in this document.
-This Code of Conduct is in place to ensure the safety and well-being of the participants, Host Organizations, the local communities and ABROADER, and overall, to ensure a meaningful and rewarding program experience for all stakeholders.
+When deciding to enroll in ABROADER’s program, the intern agrees to abide by the Code of Conduct set out in this document.
+This Code of Conduct is in place to ensure the safety and well-being of the intern, Host Organizations, the local communities and ABROADER, and overall, to ensure a meaningful and rewarding internship experience for all stakeholders.

 ABROADER is an equal opportunity organization and does not discriminate on any basis race, color, creed, gender or sexuality, ideology, religion, economic status, age or ethnic background.
-ABROADER expects that the participant should conduct themselves in a manner that is responsible, professional, respectful and supportive of the rights of others.
-In addition to the pre-departure information provided by ABROADER, participants are responsible for researching and understanding issues that relate to a respective host country’s laws, as well as the safety, health, political and cultural conditions of the host country.
+ABROADER expects that the intern should conduct themselves in a manner that is responsible, professional, respectful and supportive of the rights of others.
+In addition to the pre-departure information provided by ABROADER, participants are responsible for researching and understanding issues that relate to a respective host country’s law, as well as the safety, health, political, and cultural conditions of the host country.

-The following is expected of the participant when participating in our program.
-Violation of any of the following policies can lead to suspension of the program and for in-person programs, compulsory return to your home country.
+The following is expected of the intern when participating in our program.
+Violation of any of the following policies can lead to suspension of the program and, for in-person programs, compulsory return to your home country.

 General Conduct

-Overall, participants are also expected to, at all times, comply with all applicable laws and regulations in place during their program.
-All participants must ensure that their actions cannot be interpreted as being, in any way, in contravention of local laws and regulations.
+Overall, interns are also expected to, at all times, comply with all applicable laws and regulations in place during their program.
+All interns must ensure that their actions cannot be interpreted as being, in any way, in contravention of local laws and regulations.

 • Ensuring they are in sufficient good health to undertake the program.

-Violation of any of the following may result in disciplinary actions:
+Violation of any of the following may result in disciplinary action:

 • Criminal behavior or violation of local laws, including theft or vandalism